partrita/DataAnalysis-w-AI-course/week02/README.md

 # Week02: Code and data discovery and documentation with AI

-## Objectives
+# Objectives

-### Summary
+## Summary

 Sometimes data is large and discovery is hard.
-Sometimes you need to write a documentation.
+Sometimes you need to write data documentation.
 LLMs can help.
 You will learn how to write a clear and professional README.
 We use a cleaned subset of the 7th Wave of the World Values Survey (WVS).
 We'll also talk some tech on documentation.

-### Learning Objectives:
+## Learning Objectives:

 * Understand how to document a new dataset using as an example th WVS 7th wave data.
 * Create a README that describes data.